-Belarus President Alexander Lukashenko presented passports to young citizens of Belarus on Constitution Day.
+Belarus President Aleksandr Lukashenko presented passports to young citizens of Belarus on Constitution Day.
 It is for the first time that a ceremony of this kind took place at the Palace of Independence.

 The ceremony brought together 25 young Belarusians from various regions of the country.
 These 14-year-olds have already made significant achievements in education, social life, sport, culture, they take part in academic excellence competitions, creative contests, and sports events.